Blogโ†’๐Ÿ”ฅ Glow Up Tips

 Self-assessment of canthal tilt suffers from systematic errors that researchers have documented extensively.
 Mirror perception studies show people consistently overestimate their own canthal tilt by 1-2 degrees due to the reversed image in mirrors and unconscious head positioning adjustments.
 When you look at yourself in a mirror, you naturally tilt your head to find your most flattering angle, which affects canthal tilt perception.

 Psychological factors also influence self-assessment accuracy.
-The 'better-than-average' effect causes 73% of people to rate their own canthal tilt as more positive than objective measurements show, according to body image research by Swami et al. (2012).
-People unconsciously focus on their better eye or remember themselves from flattering photos rather than neutral, straight-on images.
+Body-image research (Swami and colleagues) consistently shows the "better-than-average" effect bleeds into facial-feature self-rating: most people rate their own features more favorably than independent observers do.
+People unconsciously focus on their better eye or remember themselves from flattering photos rather than neutral, straight-on images, which inflates their internal estimate of their own canthal tilt.

 Lighting conditions dramatically affect canthal tilt perception and measurement accuracy.
 Overhead lighting creates shadows that make outer eye corners appear lower, while side lighting can enhance or diminish canthal tilt appearance.
 Professional facial analysis requires standardized lighting protocols specifically because ambient lighting can shift apparent measurements by 1-3 degrees.